open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/database/snowflake/index.md

 <Tile
 icon="schema"
 title="Profiler Workflow"
-text="Learn more about how to configure the Data Profiler and about executing Data Quality tests from the UI." link="/openmetadata/ingestion/workflows/profiler"
+text="Learn more about how to configure the Data Profiler from the UI." link="/openmetadata/ingestion/workflows/profiler"
 />

+## Data Quality

+<Tile
+icon="air"
+title="Data Quality Workflow"
+text="Learn more about how to configure the Data Quality tests from the UI." link="/openmetadata/ingestion/workflows/data-quality" />

 ## DBT Integration